d1618033/python-redfish-utility/docs/sphinx/ilorest.rst

 of applying it to your system.

-In order to populate the ``/usr/lib/<triplet>`` directory you must download and install HP firmware packages from the ProLiant Software Delivery Repository http://downloads.linux.hp.com/SDR/
+In order to populate the ``/usr/lib/<triplet>`` directory you must download and install HPE firmware packages from the ProLiant Software Delivery Repository http://downloads.linux.hpe.com/SDR/

 :program:`ilorest` includes integrated online help.
 To access it run the :program:`ilorest` command without any arguments.